I’m Avril and I’m Your Online Personal Trainer

 When that got old a grilled stuffed burrito from Taco Bell.
 My grandmother always had those damn delicious Little Debbie’s treats in the pantry.
 We would also order out dinner almost every night.
 They consisted of pizza, fried chicken and mashed potato’s or subs.
 This is what I thought life looked like.*

-At 20 years old I was married.
-Shortly after we were married I got the wedding pictures back and said, “Oh wow….
+Shortly after I was married I got the wedding pictures back and said, “Oh wow….
 I am fat.”
 I went on the Atkins diet and went from 180lbs to 150lbs.
 The 30lbs I lost only took about 4 months to lose.
 That was easy because I still could have cheese or McDonalds hamburgers just no bread.
 Then I found out I was pregnant with my daughter, Kalyston.

 I started to eat carbs again and there went the 30 pounds I lost along with an additional amount.
 The way of life was sleeping in as late as we could and then getting up and drinking soda pop.
 There was no physical activity, unless we got out of the car to walk to Dairy Queen.*